Buckminsterfullerene02/UE-Modding-Tools/README.md

     - This guide was made for DRG, however most of it is completely UE4 game-generic
 * [How to Blueprint Mod](https://mod.io/g/drg/r/how-to-blueprint-mod) - Written by **Buckminsterfullerene**
     - Although this is made for Deep Rock Galactic, it is definitely still relevant for making BP mods for any other game
-    - You will have to tailor the blueprint loading method to whatever your game uses, or UML, or whatever, since DRG has a native system implemented by the developers
+    - You will have to tailor the blueprint loading method to whatever your game uses or UE4SS, since DRG has a native system implemented by the developers
     - It also features some nice tips for general UE4 use
 * [How to Audio Mod](https://mod.io/g/drg/r/drg-mods-a-comprehensive-guide-to-audio-modding) - Written by **Buckminsterfullerene**
     - Although this is made for Deep Rock Galactic, it is definitely still relevant for making audio mods for any other game that uses the default UE audio system